Jaleigh Q. Pier and Jansen A. Smith, Paleontological Research Institution, Ithaca, New York.

 Highly simplified overview of Echinodermata phylogeny based in part on the hypothesis of relationships presented by Reich et al. (2015).
 Image by: Jaleigh Q. Pier, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.

 All adult forms of modern echinoderms have 5-point, or pentaradial symmetry, meaning that they have morphological features that are divisible by five.
 For example, starfish have five arms (or some multiple of five arms) and the calcareous endoskeletons (or, tests) of sea urchins can be similarly divided into fifths (see image below).
 Similarly, sand dollars have five "petals" on their dorsal side.
 What about the strange sea cucumbers?
 If you think of a sea cucumber as an elongated echinoid "test," they also possess pentaradial symmetry.
-It is important to note, however, that juvenile echinoderms often have bilateral symmetry (a synapomorphy for bilaterian animals; see here).
+It is important to note, however, that larval echinoderms often have bilateral symmetry (a synapomorphy for bilaterian animals; see here).
 Further, even though all extant classes of echinoderms have pentaradial symmetry, some extinct fossil forms from the early Paleozoic did not.